ClarkTheCoder/ToDoList/README.md

 To Do List

 The objective of this project is to understand how to save data in iOS.
-Examine various choices and learn to use UserDefaults, Core Data and Realm.
+Examine various choices and learn to use UserDefaults and Core Data.

 A todolist app to keep track of all your tasks.